-- Pre- and post-retrofit evaluations, the program’s Greenhouse Gas Reduction Opportunities Report, Natural Resources Canada’s EnerGuide Report.
+- Pre- and post-retrofit evaluations, the program’s Greenhouse Gas Reduction Opportunities Report and Natural Resources Canada’s EnerGuide Report.

-- Wooden storm windows (when at least one other qualifying retrofit is undertaken) see technical requirements below
+- Storm windows (when at least one other qualifying retrofit is undertaken)

 - Rental dwellings may now participate in the program